Ruud

 How to Fix / Troubleshooting

-- Step 1 – Thermostat fan test: Set thermostat to FAN ON.
+- Step 1 – Thermostat fan test: Set the thermostat to FAN ON.
 If the blower does not start, the issue is likely with the blower circuit.

-- Step 5 – Technician service: ECM motors require specialized diagnostics and programming; have a technician test and replace if needed.
+- Step 5 – Technician service: ECM motors require specialized diagnostics and programming; have a technician test and replace them if needed.

 Advertisements